 HINT: Small items will decompose faster.
 Chop materials into pieces as small as possible.
 This will help to speed up the process.
 Use the lawn mower to chop up coarse garden prunings.

-The CSRD has been producing yard and garden waste compost at the Salmon Arm and Revelstoke Landfills.
+The CSRD has been producing yard and garden waste compost for public purchase as a soil enhancement at the Salmon Arm and Revelstoke Landfills.

 |Yard and Garden Compost Drop Off Information||Link|